 Discover the hidden beauty of the Sooke Basin that can only be experienced from a boat:

-Cooper’s Cove This picturesque bay on the northern shore is home to several industrial ships and smaller yachts.
-It’s a good place to moor your boat as you head to the local Stickleback Restaurant.
-Docking is only permitted with permission by Rush Adventures.
+Cooper's Cove - This picturesque bay on the northern shore is home to several industrial ships and smaller yachts.
+It's a good place to moor your boat as you head to the local Stickleback Restaurant.
+Docking is only with permission from Rush Adventures.

 There are two public boat launches around the basin and a number of private ones: